Today, I'm going to talk about Improv Club.

 In the first month or so of college, I made a good friend who's not only in the music department, but also the drama department.
 She's a double major, like me.
 She's definitely the perfect kind of person to keep me open-minded and wild in a good way!

-Now, I haven't been a Drama person since elementary school, when I was given a non-speaking role in the school play.
-It ticked me off, and I realized then that I wasn't really that good of an actor.
-Not in front of people.
-As a writer, I have to be able to act, to step into someone else's shoes and take that perspective into the book.
-But you don't write with an audience right there staring at you.
+I haven't been a drama person since elementary school, when I was given a non-speaking role in a student-produced play.
+It upset me, and I realized then that I wasn't really that good of an actor.
+As a writer, I have to be able to step into someone else's shoes and take that perspective into the book, but I don't write with an audience right there staring at me.
 It's different.
-Plus, you can edit books, fix up the perspective if you mess up.
+Plus, you can edit books to fix up what doesn't work.
 You can't exactly go back and edit a performance.